 VOLUNTEERS

-We therefore invite all club parents to volunteer with us over the course of their children’s membership.
 The club offers a wide variety of roles, requiring a range of skills and time commitments.
 There is something to suit everyone.
-The more volunteers we have, the richer our community and the lighter the burden on those who already offer their help.
+The more volunteers we have, the richer our community and the lighter the load on those who already offer their help.

 If you are interested in joining the team, it is important to note that all volunteers, regardless of their role, must first register to become members of the club and Swim England.